bruno99/bruno99/README.md

-## Hey 👋, I'm Bruno, a Computer Science Engineer
+## Hey 👋, I'm Bruno, a Computer Science Engineer with a Master's degree in Big Data & Business Analytics

 <br/>